rogthedodge/redux/README.md

 Run the postgress CLI against the containerized DB: docker run -it --rm --link some-postgres:postgres postgres psql -h postgres -U postgres

+Currently it seems you have to go into psql and "create database redux;" whereas I'm pretty sure I read somewhere that connecting would create the DB if it doesn't already exist.

+Run the create_DB script.
+Then run the import people and import events python scripts if you need test data.

+Then start the web server and api: gunicorn redux_API:api

+If using the static index page, also need to start ngnix: sudo nginx